 Partition the drive on Windows 10

 We have a full guide on how to complete the process from Windows 10 here.
 But let’s go through the important steps you need to know to quickly partition the drive while working on Windows.
-On a PC, the process is less straightforward than what you see on a Mac, but it’s now easier than ever.
+The process is less straightforward in Windows than what you see on a Mac, but it’s now easier than ever.

-Step 1: Right-click on the Start button and select Disk Management on the pop-up menu.
+Step 1: Right-click on the Start button and select Disk Management on the Power User menu.